Cornelius Van de Ven: Early life

 Cornelius Van de Ven was born on June 16, 1865, in Oirschot, in the southern Netherlands, to Peter Van de Ven and Joanna Maria Roche.
 After receiving his early education in Sint-Michielsgestel, Netherland, he began his studies for the priesthood and attended the diocesan seminary in Haaren, Netherland.
 While still a seminarian, Van de Ven accepted an appeal from Archbishop Francis Janssens of New Orleans for missionaries in the United States.
 His uncle, Reverend Cornelius J. Roche, had already immigrated and served as pastor in Michigan.

 Priesthood

 Van de Ven was ordained a priest in s-Hertogenbosch in the Netherlands for the Archdiocese of New Orleans on May 31, 1890, by Bishop Adrianus Godschalk.
-He sailed from Antwerp, Belgim, five months later and arrived in New York City in November 1890.
+He sailed from Antwerp, Belgium, five months later and arrived in New York City in November 1890.
 He made his way to Louisiana, where the archdiocese immediately appointed him assistant pastor of St. Peter's Parish in New Iberia.

 In 1891, Van de Ven served as the founding pastor of Our Lady Help of Christians Parish in Jennings, Louisiana.
 The next year, he was assigned as pastor at Immaculate Conception Parish in Lake Charles, Louisiana.
 His final pastoral assignment was in 1902 as pastor of St. Joseph's Parish in Baton Rouge, Louisiana.